Mase3206/django-multihost/instructions.md

 In this environment, it would likely only be used to create the superuser, as that is tied to the database, and the production database is different from the one used for local testing.

 > [!NOTE]
-> **Fun fact:** The all-important `deploy` command is just a Python script.
-If you call the command `which deploy` in the terminal, you'll see it's located at /usr/local/bin/deploy, which is a symlink (kinda like a Windows short cut, just like a macOS alias) to /django/source/deploy.py.
+> **Fun fact:** The all-important `deploy` command is just another Python script.
+If you run the command "`which deploy`" in the terminal, you'll see it's located at '/usr/local/bin/deploy', which is a symlink (kinda like a Windows short cut, just like a macOS alias) to '/django/source/deploy.py'.